Towards Accelerated Greedy Sampling and Reconstruction of Bandlimited Graph Signals: Numerical Examples

 \subsection{Real graph: Minnesota road network}

-Finally, we consider the Minnesota road network\footnote{https://sparse.tamu.edu/Gleich/minnesota} with $N=2642$ nodes in order to showcase scalability of the proposed graph sampling method.
+Next, we consider the Minnesota road network\footnote{https://sparse.tamu.edu/Gleich/minnesota} with $N=2642$ nodes in order to showcase scalability of the proposed graph sampling method.
 To that end, Bandlimited graph signals are generated by taking the first $k=600$ eigenvectors of the graph Laplacian matrix, where the non-zero frequency components are drawn from a zero-mean, multivariate Gaussian distribution with randomly chosen PSD covariance matrix $\P$.
 The signals are corrupted with additive white Gaussian noise with $\sigma^{2}=10^{-2} \mathbf{I}_{N}$.
 As expected, Figs.~\ref{fig:min} (b) and (c) depict trends of decreasing MSE and increasing running time versus $|S|$, respectively.
 The results are averaged over $1000$ Monte-Carlo simulations run.
-Remarkably, the proposed randomized greedy procedure achieves an order-of-magnitude speedup over the state-of-the-art algorithm in \cite{chamon2017greedy} while showing only a marginal degradation in the MSE performance.
+Remarkably, the proposed randomized greedy procedure achieves an order-of-magnitude speedup over the state-of-the-art algorithm in \cite{chamon2017greedy} while showing only a marginal degradation in the MSE performance. {Note that the time of performing eigenvalue decomposition to find the graph shift operator $\U$ in MATLAB was less than 2 seconds on a typical laptop.
+Figs.~\ref{fig:min} (d) depicts the runtime comparison of the proposed scheme versus the benchmark by accounting for the time of computing the eigenvalue decomposition.}